1. The DNS web interface

 Some Windows services, in particular Active Directory, require that the DNS servers support SRV (service) records and prefer also that dynamic updates are supported.

 While the main Oxford DNS servers can in principle handle SRV records, dynamic update requests from Windows clients are best handled in a secure manner by the Microsoft DNS server software.

 In view of this and other operational considerations, the decision was taken that each unit wishing to use Active Directory services operate its own local Windows DNS server.
 Notes and minutes relating to the relevant meetings may be found on the Active Directory pages.

 In order to integrate with the Oxford University DNS, it is required that six subdomains be delegated to each unit DNS server.
 These subdomains are as follows (the final two do not apply to Windows 2000-only domains):

-The delegations will be made to one or two servers within your own unit.
-Server delegations should be registered via the DNS web interface in the usual way.
+The delegations will be made to one or more servers within your own unit.
+Server delegations should be registered via the Hydra IPAM ADSRV record template.